Rabupura

-Rabupura is a town and a nagar panchayat in Gautam Buddha Nagar district in the Indian state of Uttar Pradesh.
+Rabupura is a town and a nagar panchayat in Jewar Tehsil, Gautam Buddha Nagar district in the Indian state of Uttar Pradesh.
+It is situated on Yamuna Expressway.
+A new Film City is planned at Rabupura by the Yamuna Expressway Industrial Development Authority (YEIDA).

 Geography

 Rabupura is located at 28.25°N 77.6°E. It has an average elevation of 196 metres (643 feet).

+On the north side is Rustampur and Pachokara, while on south side is Tirthali industrial sector.
+Mohammadabad Kheda is located on west side and Jhajhar is located on east side of Rabupura.